 1. Vegan hot dogs and burgers

-Let’s start with a very firm favourite in the food truck scene.
+Let’s start with a very firm favorite in the food truck scene.
 Burgers and hotdogs!

-There are vegan alternatives to pretty much any type of foods these days and it’s no different with this type of product.
+There are vegan alternatives to pretty much any type of food these days and it’s no different with this type of product.

-So swap the read meat for the soya/bean and go vegan.
+So swap the red meat for the soya/bean and go vegan.
 And instead of white rolls and buns, maybe use a wholemeal version instead.

 2. Ethiopian food